Archive of death certificates

 If it has been less than 50 years since the person died, the death certificate data are confidential.
 The Act on the Establishment of Cause of Death (459/1973, Section 15) defines the purposes for which copies of death certificates and/or death certificate data can, however, be provided.

-1) The death certificate can be released to the dead person's close relatives, pension institutions and official use
+1) The copy of the death certificate can be released to the dead person's close relatives, pension institutions and official use

 By law, confidential death data can be released to the deceased’s close relatives or a person who was close to the deceased.